MarvinLvn/voice-type-classifier/docs/evaluations.md

 For knowing what are LENA performances on this class, you can refer to [[1]](https://www.researchgate.net/publication/334855802_A_thorough_evaluation_of_the_Language_Environment_Analysis_LENATM_system).
 One choice could be to completely discard this class as our model doesn't predict electronical noises.
-Or, and since our held-out set has been annotated for this class, we coud have a look at the distribution of predictions for electronical noises to answer to get to know if electronical noises are classified as speech by our model.
+Or, and since our held-out set has been annotated for this class, we coud have a look at the distribution of predictions for electronical noises to get to know if electronical noises are classified as speech by our model.

 In ***Tab 3.*** and ***Tab 4.***, we chose the optimal mapping for LENA.
 We also decided to keep human-made labels untouched.
 That means that we do not consider any **OVL** class, but overlapping moments are considered in the evaluation.